vinterskogen/laravel-uploaded-image/README.md

 For example your app has a controller that handles the users' avatars uploads and saves the avatar images to file storage ('s3', local 'public' storage, or whatever else).
-You want that avatars to fit to 250x250 pixels square and to be encoded into PNG format before puting to storage.
+You want that avatars to fit to 250x250 pixels square and to be encoded into PNG format before putting to storage.

 This can be done as easy as: